isildur7/neopixel-matrix-on-RPi-Pico/README.md

 ## How to actually do the communication
 There are two ways:
-### Using a Serial Monitor like the Arduino Serial Monitor.
+### Using a Serial Monitor like the Arduino Serial Monitor
 #### Step 1:
 Save the ```neopixel-pico-comms.py``` file as ```main.py``` on your Pico so it runs automatically when you connect your Pico to power.
 Also save ```neopixelmatrix.py``` on your Pico.
 Assemble the matrix circuit, connect the Pico to your computer.
 #### Step 2: